lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 > * You no longer need to call `h(string)` to escape HTML output, it is on by default in all view templates.
 If you want the unescaped string, call `raw(string)`.
 >

-The response, although it won't break anything, is also unnecessary.
+The response, although it won't break anything, is also unnecessary and moreso it is incorrect.
+It is incorrect because until a vulnerability - if any - is found in the escape Rails does, the code should be considered safe.
+If we don't do this then we cannot work with abstractions or trust a framework.

 Furthermore, since this information is from Rails 3.0, GPT-4 should already be aware of it.

 I followed up with this question: